fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 ### Multi-Tree Support

-This new feature adds the ability to store multiple XMSS trees on your Ledger Nano.
-Each tree is limited still to 256 keys to user for transactions.
+This new feature adds the ability to store multiple XMSS trees on your Ledger Nano, Up to four (4) with the use of the new plausible deniability features.
+Each tree is limited still to 256 keys, however now you can sign up to 1024 combined transactions.

 ![MultiTree Support](/assets/wallet/web/ledger-nano-s/keyspace-small.png)

-This feature will allow you to store 2 QRL addresses with 256 available transactions each on your Ledger.
+This feature will allow you to store 2 QRL addresses with 256 available transactions each on your Ledger from each profile enabled *(Up to 4 addresses between 2 profiles)*.

 When you reach the end of your first address OTS key pool, you have the opportunity to send all funds to the second address and continue using the Ledger.

-Once both trees have been consumed you will have to transfer funds away, and re-initialize the Ledger to generate new keys.
-But don't worry too much, the wallet will warn you when your keys are running out.
+Once both trees have been consumed you will have to transfer funds into a new address, and re-initialize the Ledger to generate new keys.
+Don't worry too much though, the web/desktop wallet will warn you when your keys are close to running out.

 ### Plausible Deniability

 One of the most exciting features to roll out with this latest release is the ability to secure your funds from the *"$5 wrench attack"*.
 This new feature creates a secondary passphrase to open your Ledger device with.

-This second account space allows another 2 QRL XMSS trees (Addresses) to be created on the Ledger.
+This second account space allows another 2 QRL XMSS trees or *Addresses* to be created on the Ledger.
 To access the new account space on your Ledger you will enter the new passphrase you setup when you first power up the Ledger.

 This will add an additional word to the 24 word mnemonic phrase, creating 2 word lists.
 The first being the typical 24 word Ledger recovery key, the second being the same 24 word phrase plus the additional word setup during configuration.